 Spatial intelligence includes different dimensions.
 REASONING - SPATIAL measures an essential dimension of spatial intelligence: mental rotation.

-This ability requires very good skills in mental visualization skills since it is about to mentally represent a complex object and repositioning it in time and space.
+This ability requires very good skills in mental visualisation skills since it is about to mentally represent a complex object and repositioning it in time and space.

 Mental rotation is useful in everyday life and in many professional fields, for example in interior architecture, sculpture or pottery, even in haute couture.